Islam during the Ming dynasty: Military generals

+Disputed identities

-Several of the commanders of Zhu Yuanzhang, the founder of the Ming dynasty, were Muslim.
+Some Hui people claim that according to their oral legends that several of the commanders of Zhu Yuanzhang, the founder of the Ming dynasty, were Muslim like Lan Yu, Mu Ying, Feng Sheng, Ding Dexing and Hu Dahai.
+These are disputed by historians who say there is no evidence for them being Hui.

 Lan Yu, in 1388, led a strong imperial Ming army out of the Great Wall and won a decisive victory over the Mongols in Mongolia, effectively ending the Mongol dream to re-conquer China.
 Lan Yu was later killed by the Emperor, along with several others, in a purge of those deemed to be a potential threat to his heir apparent.

 Mu Ying was one of the few capable generals who survived the massacre of Emperor Zhu Yuanzhang.
 He and his descendants guarded Yunnan, a province near Vietnam, until the end of the Ming dynasty.
 He and other Muslim Generals loyal to the Ming dynasty led Muslim troops to defeat Mongol and Muslims loyal to the Yuan dynasty during the Ming conquest of Yunnan.

 Other generals of the Ming dynasty include Feng Sheng, Ding Dexing and Hu Dahai.

+undisputed Hui officers

 In the year 1447, a Muslim Hui general Chen You, financed the restoration of the Dong Si Mosque (literally meaning: Propagation of Brightness Mosque).

-Hala Bashi, a Uyghur General from Turpan, fought for the Ming dynasty against Miao rebels during the Miao Rebellions (Ming dynasty).
-He led Uyghur troops to crush the rebels and settled in Changde, Hunan.